New Jersey -- History.

 Scope and Contents The Philomathean Society Records consists of documents created during the course of society business.
 Included are the constitution and bylaws, financial records, membership rolls, attendance records, meeting minutes, and committee reports.
 Documents cover the club's founding in 1855 through its disbanding in 1924.
 The meeting minutes are notable as they shed light on some of the rituals and inner workings of the Society.

 Scope and Contents The Publications Collection was created by the Stephan Archives in an effort to collect many of the shorter-run student publications of The Lawrenceville School.
 The bulk of these publications are student generated and feature student writing.
-The publications included in the collection are predominately from the late-20th century though some miscellany from the School's longest running publication (The Lawrence, Olla Podrida,...
+The publications included in the collection are predominately from the late-20th century though some miscellany from the School's longest running publications (The Lawrence, Olla Podrida,...

 Scope and Contents The bulk of the Charles Henry Raymond Papers consist of correspondence documenting Raymond's activities as assistant head master and head of the elocution department.
 Correspondents include Simon J. McPherson, Mather Abbott, members of the Green family, and numerous prominent alumni and people of the time.
 Also included here are numerous programs and printed ephemera for campus events.